farhat-lab/who-analysis/README.md

 The drug argument is not required for the last script because it computes univariate statistics for all the models it finds in the specified folders.

-### 2. Grading Algorithm
+## 2. Grading Algorithm (`/grading`)

 After running the scripts in `/model`, run the two numbered scripts in `/grading` to run the grading algorithm.
 The algorithm will be run on all the models found in the specified folders.

 1. <code>01_get_single_model_results.py</code>: Combines results from all the permutation test, LRT, and univarite statistics into a single table for each (model, drug) pair.
 Reuslts of all logistic regression models for a single drug are written to a single Excel file in a new `/results` directory in the home directory of the repository.
 The only required argument is `config.yaml` to get the directory in which the model results are stored.
-2. <code>02_combine_WHO_ALL_results.py<code>: Integrates results from different models and gets a consensus grading for each (drug, variant) pair.
+2. <code>02_combine_WHO_ALL_results.py</code>: Integrates results from different models and gets a consensus grading for each (drug, variant) pair.
 Writes it to an output file.
 Required arguments: `config.yaml` and an output file to store the regression-based catalog at.

-### 3. Resistance Predictions
+## 3. Resistance Predictions (`/prediction`)

-1. <code>catalog_model.py</code>: Uses the final regression catalog to get resistance predictions.
+1. <code>catalog_model.py</code>: Uses the final regression catalog (created from <code>02_combine_WHO_ALL_results.py</code>) to get resistance predictions.
 Any isolate that contains a Group 1 or 2 mutations is predicted resistance.
-2. <code>catalog_model_SOLO.py<code>: Does the same as the above script for the "SOLO INITIAL" results.
+2. <code>catalog_model_SOLO.py</code>: Does the same as the above script for the "SOLO INITIAL" results.
 The "SOLO FINAL" results were taken from Table 3 of the WHO report.